OluwatosinExcel/easyfairs-dbt-project/README.md

 ## Project Overview

-This dbt project was designed to transform raw event data from the EasyFairs event platform into structured and analytics-ready datasets hosted in Google BigQuery.
-The goal is to build a reliable and scalable data pipeline that enables reporting and key performance metric analysis for various stakeholders.
+This dbt project was designed to transform raw event data from the EasyFairs event platform(demo dataset) into structured and analytics-ready datasets hosted in Google BigQuery.
+The goal is to build a reliable and scalable data pipeline that enables reporting and key performance metric analysis for stakeholders.

 ---